NGPVAN/job-descriptions/advertisements/software qa analyst - domain focus.md

 Responsibilities
 ----------------

+* Design test plans for the application that could be used for manual or automated testing
-* Write test plans and execute them for new features and applications
+* Execute test plans and document test execution records
-* Learn to build and troubleshoot automated browser tests (we'll help train you)
+* Maintain, improve and review existing test plans created by other QA members
+* Work closely with scrum team to identify test cases, edge cases and regression items
+* Identify and troubleshoot bugs while providing reports with clear steps to recreate issues
+* Provide ad-hoc testing to help identity root causes of the issues
+* Provide triage support for periodic Automation test failures
 * Ensure that we're delivering a great, bug free user experience for our users

 Actual minimum requirements